-Security is a cross-cutting issue that needs to be taken into account in all WoT building blocks and WoT implementations.
+Security and privacy are a cross-cutting issues that need to be considered in all WoT building blocks and WoT implementations.
 This chapter summarizes some general issues and guidelines to help preserve the security and privacy of concrete WoT implementations.
 However, these are only general guidelines and an abstract architecture such as described in this document cannot, itself, guarantee security and privacy.
 Instead the details of a concrete implementation need to be considered.
-For a more detailed and complete analysis of security and privacy issues, see the WoT Security and Privacy Considerations specification [wot-security].
+For a more detailed and complete analysis of security and privacy issues, see the WoT Security and Privacy Guidelines specification [WOT-SECURITY].

-However, the WoT architecture should enable the use of best practices in security and privacy.
-The WoT security architecture must support the goals and mechanisms of the IoT protocols and systems it connects to.
+However, especially for new systems, the WoT architecture should enable the use of best practices in security and privacy.
+In general, the WoT security architecture must support the goals and mechanisms of the IoT protocols and systems it connects to.
 These systems vary in their security requirements and risk tolerance, so security mechanisms will also vary based on these factors.

-Security and privacy are especially important in the IoT domain since IoT devices need to operate autonomously and in many cases have access to both personal data and/or can be in control of safety-critical systems.
-Compared to personal systems, IoT devices are subject to different and in some cases higher risks than IT systems.
-It is also important to protect IoT systems so that they can not be used to launch attacks on other computer systems.
+Security and privacy are especially important in the IoT domain since IoT devices need to operate autonomously and, in many cases, have access to both personal data and/or can be in control of safety-critical systems.
+IoT devices are subject to different and in some cases higher risks than IT systems.
+It is also important to protect IoT systems so that they cannot be used to launch attacks on other computer systems.

 In general, security and privacy cannot be guaranteed.
 It is not possible for the WoT to turn an insecure system into a secure one.
-However, the WoT architecture needs to do no harm: it should support security and privacy at least as well as the systems it connects to.
+However, the WoT architecture needs to do no harm: it should support security and privacy at least as well as the systems it describes and supports.

 The metadata contained in a WoT Thing Description (TD) is potentially sensitive.
 As a best practice, TDs should be used together with integrity protection mechanisms and access control policies, and should be provided only to authorized users.

-Please refer to the Security and Privacy Consideration section of the WoT Thing Description specification for additional details and discussion.
+Please refer to the Security and Privacy Consideration section of the WoT Thing Description specification for additional details and discussion of these points.

-TDs are designed to carry only public security data.
-Producers of TDs must ensure that no private security information is included in TDs.
-There should be a strict separation of public and private security data.
-A TD should contain only public security information, letting Consumers know what they need to do to access as system if and only if they have authorization.
+TDs are designed to carry only Public Security Metadata.
+Producers of TDs must ensure that no Private Security Data is included in TDs.
+There should be a strict separation of Public Security Metadata and Private Security Data.
+A TD should contain only Public Security Metadata, letting Consumers know what they need to do to access as system if and only if they have authorization.
 Authorization in turn should be based on separately managed private information.

-The built-in TD security schemes defined in the TD specification do not support the encoding of private security data.
-However, there is a risk that other fields such as human-readable descriptions might be used (incorrectly...) to encode this information, or new security schemes might be defined and deployed via the extension mechanism that encode such information.
+The built-in TD security schemes defined in the TD specification intentionally do not support the encoding of Private Security Data.
+However, there is a risk that other fields such as human-readable descriptions might be misused to encode this information, or new security schemes might be defined and deployed via the extension mechanism that encode such information.

 Thing descriptions can potentially contain Personally Identifiable Information of various types.
-Even if it is not explicit, the presence of semantic information in a TD and its association with a person can be used to infer information about that person.
-For example, the association of uniquely identifiable TDs exposed by mobile devices whose location can be determined can be a tracking risk.
+Even if it is not explicit, a TD and its association with an identifiable person can be used to infer information about that person.
+For example, the association of fingerprintable TDs exposed by mobile devices whose location can be determined can be a tracking risk.
 Even if a particular device instance cannot be identified, the type of device represented by a TD, when associated with a person, may constitute personal information.
 For example, a medical device may be used to infer that the user has a medical condition.

-Generally, personally identifiable information in a TD should be limited as much as possible.
+Generally, Personally Identifiable Information in a TD should be limited as much as possible.
 In some cases, however, it cannot be avoided.
-The potential presence of PII in a TD means that TD should be treated like other forms of PII.
-They should be stored and transmitted in a secure fashion, should only be provided to authorized users, should only be cached for limited times, should be deleted upon request, should only be used for the purpose for which they were provided with user consent, and they should otherwise satisfy local requirements (including any legal requirements) for the use of PII.
+The potential presence of both direct and inferencable PII in a TD means that TD should be treated like other forms of PII.
+They should be stored and transmitted in a secure fashion, should only be provided to authorized users, should only be cached for limited times, should be deleted upon request, should only be used for the purpose for which they were provided with user consent, and they should otherwise satisfy all requirements (including any legal requirements) for the use of PII.

 The WoT Binding Templates must correctly support the security mechanisms employed by the underlying IoT Platform for that platform to be considered eligible for use with WoT.
 Due to the automation of network interactions necessary to deploy IoT at scale, operators need to ensure that Things are exposed and consumed in a way that is compliant with their security policies.

 The WoT Runtime implementation and the WoT Scripting API should have mechanisms to prevent malicious access to the system and isolate scripts in multi-tenant Servients .
-More specifically the WoT Runtime implementation when used with the WoT Scripting API should take into account the following security and privacy risks and implement the recommended mitigations.
+More specifically the WoT Runtime implementation when used with the WoT Scripting API should consider the following security and privacy risks and implement the recommended mitigations.